pkmn/engine/src/lib/gen1/README.md

 attempts to reproduce as much of the behavior that can be reproduced without making data structure changes or dramatically deviating from the correct control flow):

-- **Wrap**: Partial trapping moves like Wrap are implemented on Pokémon Showdown with an artificial `partialtrappinglock` volatile as opposed to how it works on the cartridge which simply relies on the `Trapping` volatile of the opponent.
-This mistake results in partial trapping choice locking not being reported properly when the trapping move was initiated via another move such as Metronome or Mirror Move.
-Trapping moves also have some local implementation issues - on Pokémon Showdown a trapped Pokémon still gets a turn under the [trapping sleep glitch](https://glitchcity.wiki/Trapping_move_and_sleep_glitch), Wrap does 0 damage against Ghost-type Pokémon instead of properly respecting immunity, and trapping effects are handled in the wrong order in the code.
+- **Wrap**: Binding moves like Wrap are implemented on Pokémon Showdown with an artificial `partialtrappinglock` volatile as opposed to how it works on the cartridge which simply relies on the `Binding` volatile of the opponent.
+This mistake results in choice locking not being reported properly when the binding move was initiated via another move such as Metronome or Mirror Move.
+  Binding moves also have some local implementation issues - on Pokémon Showdown a bound Pokémon still gets a turn under the [trapping sleep glitch](https://glitchcity.wiki/Trapping_move_and_sleep_glitch), Wrap does 0 damage against Ghost-type Pokémon instead of properly respecting immunity, and binding effects are handled in the wrong order in the code.
 - **Counter**: On Pokémon Showdown choices made while sleeping (which should not have been registered) can erroneously cause Counter to trigger Desync Clause Mod behavior.
 - **Mimic**: Pokémon Showdown checks that the user of Mimic has Mimic in one of their move slots,